Mental Health Act 1983: History

-The Lunacy Act 1845 and the County Asylums Act 1845 together gave mental hospitals or "asylums" the authority to detain "lunatics, idiots and persons of unsound mind".
+The Lunacy Act 1845 (8 & 9 Vict. c.
+100) and the County Asylums Act 1845 (8 & 9 Vict. c.
+100) together gave mental hospitals or "asylums" the authority to detain "lunatics, idiots and persons of unsound mind".
 Each county was compelled to provide an asylum for "pauper lunatics", who were removed from workhouses into the aforementioned asylums.
 The Lunacy Commission was established to monitor asylums, their admissions, treatments and discharges.

-Both these acts were repealed by the Lunacy Act 1890.
+Both these acts were repealed by the Lunacy Act 1890 (53 & 54 Vict. c.
+5).
 This introduced "reception orders", authorising detention in asylums.
 These orders had to be made by a specialised Justice of the Peace and lasted one year.
 Thereafter, detention could be renewed at regular intervals by submission of a medical report to the Lunacy Commission.
-The Mental Deficiency Act 1913 renamed the Lunacy Commission the "Board of Control" and increased the scope of its powers.
-The functions of the Board of Control were subsequently altered by the Mental Treatment Act 1930 and the National Health Service Act 1946.
+The Mental Deficiency Act 1913 (3 & 4 Geo.
+5. c.
+28) renamed the Lunacy Commission the "Board of Control" and increased the scope of its powers.
+The functions of the Board of Control were subsequently altered by the Mental Treatment Act 1930 (20 & 21 Geo.
+5. c.
+23) and the National Health Service Act 1946 (9 & 10 Geo.
+6. c.
+81).